 Hawaiʻi’s oldest and fourth largest isle engages every sense.
 On Kauaʻi, you'll find a world of infinite greens and blues and experiences that are larger than life.
 Attendees from around the world are invigorated by Kauaʻi’s surging waterfalls cascading down emerald cliffs in Waimea Canyon, by the Nāpali Coast’s soaring, 3,000-foot cliffs viewed from a luxury catamaran and by breathing in the fragrance of lush, unspoiled tropical flora.

-Kauaʻi’s awe-inducing splendor has long been a muse for creativity, which may be why it’s provided the backdrop to more than a hundred films and television shows, including Jurassic Park, Blue Hawaii and Raiders of the Lost Ark.
+Kauaʻi’s awe-inducing splendor has long been a muse for creativity, which may be why it has provided the backdrop to more than a hundred films and television shows, including Jurassic Park, Blue Hawaii and Raiders of the Lost Ark.
 For Hollywood types and meeting groups alike, Hawaiʻi’s “Island of Discovery” inspires greatness.

 There are five major resort areas on Kauaʻi: